-POD_BASIS_FLOW, a FORTRAN90 program which uses the same algorithm used by SVD_BASIS_WEIGHT, but specialized to handle solution data from a particular set of fluid flow problems.
+POD_BASIS_FLOW, a FORTRAN90 code which uses the same algorithm used by SVD_BASIS_WEIGHT, but specialized to handle solution data from a particular set of fluid flow problems.

-SVD_BASIS, a FORTRAN90 program which is similar to SVD_BASIS_WEIGHT but works on the case where all data has the same weight.
+SVD_BASIS, a FORTRAN90 code which is similar to SVD_BASIS_WEIGHT but works on the case where all data has the same weight.

-SVD_SNOWFALL, a FORTRAN90 program which reads a file containing historical snowfall data and analyzes the data with the Singular Value Decomposition (SVD), and plots created by GNUPLOT.
+SVD_SNOWFALL, a FORTRAN90 code which reads a file containing historical snowfall data and analyzes the data with the Singular Value Decomposition (SVD), and plots created by GNUPLOT.